 1 Project Name Catholic Charities Target Area Citywide benefit Goals Supported Prevent and reduce homelessness.
-Needs Addressed Prevent and Reduce Homelessness Funding CDBG: \$17,000 staff salaries and client food Description La Posada De Guadalupe is a 7-day, 24-hour alcohol- and drug-free facility in Carlsbad.
+Needs Addressed Prevent and Reduce Homelessness facility in Carlsbad.
+The program is designed to pr homeless men in San Diego County.
+La Posada pr shelter beds for men and 50 farmworker beds.
+Ir CDBG: \$20,000 staff salaries La Posada De Guadalupe is a 7-day, 24-hour alcohol- and drug-free facility in Carlsbad.
 The program is designed to provide services for homeless men in San Diego County.
 La Posada provides 50 emergency shelter beds for men and 50 farmworker beds.
 In the winter months La Posada increases its emergency shelter beds from 50 to 60 beds.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 70 individuals Location Description 2476 Impala Drive Carlsbad, CA 92010 Planned Activities CDBG funds will be used to provide increased a safety, sanitary, drug and alcohol-free housing environment for homeless men and locally employed farm workers.
-Through case management and support services, residents will be assisted with obtaining employment and locate permanent housing.
-FY 2020 CDBG funds will be spent on salaries/wages (supervision of clients at the shelter) and client food.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities70 individualsLocation Description2476 Impala Drive Carlsbad, CA 92010 70 individuals 2476 Impala Drive Carlsbad, CA 92010 Planned Activities FY 2022 CDBG funds will be spent on salaries/wages (supervision of clients at the shelter).
 2 Project Name Interfaith Community Services Target Area Citywide benefit Goals Supported Prevent and reduce homelessness.
-Needs Addressed Prevent and Reduce Homelessness Funding CDBG: \$40,924 rental/utility payments and operational costs Description Low-income Carlsbad residents will benefit from the range of supportive programs at the Carlsbad Service Center including homeless prevention, housing stabilization, basic needs and employment assistance services.
-Target Date 6/30/2022
+Needs Addressed Prevent and Reduce Homelessness Funding CDE CDBG: \$25,000 rental/utility payments and social services Description Low-income Carlsbad residents will benefit from the range of supportive programs at the Carlsbad Service Center including emergency rental assistance, basic needs and employment assistance services.
+Target Date 6/30/2023

-Estimate the number and type of families that will benefit from the proposed activities 15 families for rental assistance, 200 individuals with basic needs, and 75 individuals with employment assistance Location Description Carlsbad Service Center, 5731Palmer Way Suite A, Carlsbad, CA 92010 Planned Activities Rental assistance and emergency housing case management to prevent or immediately reverse homelessness, basic needs such as emergency food and hygiene kits to Carlsbad residents and their families, and employment assistance.
-3 Project Name WRC Target Area Citywide benefit Goals Supported Supportive Services for LMI and Special Needs Needs Addressed Supportive Services for LMI and Special Needs Funding CDBG: \$10,000 basic needs supplies Description WRC shelter offers a safe, non-isolating environment for survivors and their children to rest, recuperate, and plan next steps with the support of WRC case management program.
-Case managers work individually with clients, to assess their needs and guide them in receiving the resources and support necessary to rebuild and find accessible and affordable transitional or permanent housing Target Date 6/30/2022 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 53 persons Location Description 1963 Apple Street, Oceanside, CA 92054 Planned Activities Funds will be used to provide direct program materials to clients such as food, hygiene products, linens, diapers, transportation.
-4 Project Name Brother Benno Target Area citywide benefit Goals Supported Supportive Services for LMI and Special Needs Needs Addressed Supportive Services for LMI and Special Needs Funding CDBG: \$10,000 rental/utility assistance and motel/transportation needs
+Estimate the number and type of families that will benefit from the proposed activities 15 families for rental assistance, 200 individuals with basic needs, and 75 individuals with employment assistance Location Description Carlsbad Service Center, 5731Palmer Way Suite A, Carlsbad, CA 92010 Planned Activities Rental assistance and diversion to prevent or immediately reverse homelessness, basic needs such as emergency food and hygiene kits to Carlsbad residents and their families, and employment assistance.
+3 Project Name WRC Target Area Citywide benefit Goals Supported Prevent and reduce homelessness.
+Needs Addressed Prevent and reduce homelessness.
+Funding CDBG: \$10,000 shelter and basic needs supplies Description WRC shelter offers a safe, non-isolating environment for survivors and their children to rest, recuperate, and plan next steps with the support of WRC case management program.
+Case managers work individually with clients, to assess their needs and guide them in receiving the resources and support necessary to rebuild and find accessible and affordable transitional or permanent housing Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 53 persons Location Description 1963 Apple Street, Oceanside, CA 92054 Planned Activities Funds will be used to provide direct program materials to clients such as food, hygiene products, linens, diapers, transportation.
+4 Project Name Brother Benno Target Area citywide benefit Goals Supported Prevent and reduce homelessness.
+Needs Addressed Prevent and reduce homelessness.
+Funding CDBG: \$10,073 recovery program for homeless and LMI